 - SECTION 8.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 2868 of Title 63, unless there is created a duplication in numbering, reads as follows: - A. Public agencies recognized by the Oklahoma 9-1-1 Management Authority and authorized to receive funds collected pursuant to the provisions of this act shall use the funds only for services related to 9-1-1 emergency telephone services, including automatic number identification and automatic location information services unless otherwise authorized and directed to do so by the Authority. - B. Money remitted to public agencies pursuant to the Oklahoma 9-1-1 Management Authority Act and any money otherwise collected by any lawful means for purposes of providing 9-1-1 wireless telephone services shall be deposited in a separate 9-1-1 wireless telephone service account established by a public agency or its governing body to carry out the requirements of this act.
-Monies remaining in such accounts at the end of a fiscal year shall carryover to subsequent years. - C. If the Oklahoma 9-1-1 Management Authority determines that the public agency has failed to deploy Phase II service or has failed to deliver service consistent with National Emergency Number
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 2868 of Title 63, unless there is created a duplication in numbering, reads as follows: - A. Public agencies recognized by the Oklahoma 9-1-1 Management Authority and authorized to receive funds collected pursuant to the provisions of this act shall use the funds only for services, equipment and operations related to 9-1-1 emergency telephone systems. - B. Money remitted to public agencies pursuant to the Oklahoma 9-1-1 Management Authority Act and any money otherwise collected by any lawful means for purposes of providing 9-1-1 emergency telephone services shall be deposited in a separate 9-1-1 emergency telephone service account established by a public agency or its governing body to carry out the requirements of this act.
+Monies remaining in such accounts at the end of a fiscal year shall carryover to subsequent years.
+The monies deposited in the Oklahoma 9-1-1 Revolving Fund shall at no time be monies of the state and shall not become part of the general budget of the Office of Emergency Management or any other state agency.
+Except as otherwise authorized by this act, no monies from the Oklahoma 9-1-1 Revolving Fund shall be transferred for any purpose to any other state agency or any account of the Office of Emergency Management or be used for the purpose of contracting with any other state agency or reimbursing any other state agency for any expense.
+Payments from the Oklahoma 9-1-1 Revolving Fund shall not become or be construed to be any obligation of the state.
+No claims for reimbursement from the Oklahoma 9-1-1 Revolving Fund shall be paid with state monies.

-Association (NENA) standards, the public agency shall submit an improvement plan within the time prescribed by the Authority.
-The Authority may order the Oklahoma Tax Commission to escrow fees attributable to public agencies who have not submitted plans or complied with improvement plans.

-D. A public agency shall be required to have conducted separately or as a part of the annual audit required by law of the municipality or county, an annual audit of any accounts established or used for the operation of a 9-1-1 wireless telephone system.
+- C. If the Oklahoma 9-1-1 Management Authority determines that the public agency has failed to deploy Phase II service or has failed to deliver service consistent with National Emergency Number Association (NENA) standards, the public agency shall submit an improvement plan within the time prescribed by the Authority.
+The Authority may order the Oklahoma Tax Commission to escrow fees attributable to public agencies who have not submitted plans or complied with improvement plans. - D. A public agency shall be required to have conducted separately or as a part of the annual audit required by law of the municipality or county, an annual audit of any accounts established or used for the operation of a 9-1-1 emergency telephone system.

 The audit may be conducted by the State Auditor and Inspector at the discretion of the public agency.
-The cost of the audit of the 9-1-1 wireless telephone system may be paid from and be considered a part of the operating expenses of the 9-1-1 wireless telephone system.
+The cost of the audit of the 9-1-1 emergency telephone system may be paid from and be considered a part of the operating expenses of the 9-1-1 emergency telephone system.

 Proprietary information of the wireless service providers shall be confidential.
 Audit information pertaining to revenue collected or disbursed may be released only in aggregate form so that no provider-specific information may be extrapolated.